 - Why marketing is the key to your success, how to test and assess!

 With so many bad deals and unreliable information floating around, you can easily get stuck with someone else's hot potato.
-Understanding this process allows investors to work backwards and determine their offer, renovation budgets, profits, sales price and more…
+Understanding this process allows investors to work backward and determine their offer, renovation budgets, profits, sales price, and more…

 After this class, you'll have the knowledge and confidence to write offers on every property you come across and tell the difference between a stud or a dud.
 We'll be evaluating properties in today's market.
 In this class you'll learn: